UniMath/agda-unimath/src/group-theory/subgroups-abelian-groups.lagda.md

     contains-zero-subset-Ab A subset-Subgroup-Ab
   contains-zero-Subgroup-Ab = contains-unit-Subgroup (group-Ab A) B

-  is-closed-under-add-Subgroup-Ab :
+  is-closed-under-addition-Subgroup-Ab :
-    is-closed-under-add-subset-Ab A subset-Subgroup-Ab
+    is-closed-under-addition-subset-Ab A subset-Subgroup-Ab
-  is-closed-under-add-Subgroup-Ab =
+  is-closed-under-addition-Subgroup-Ab =
     is-closed-under-multiplication-Subgroup (group-Ab A) B

-  is-closed-under-neg-Subgroup-Ab :
+  is-closed-under-negatives-Subgroup-Ab :
-    is-closed-under-neg-subset-Ab A subset-Subgroup-Ab
+    is-closed-under-negatives-subset-Ab A subset-Subgroup-Ab
-  is-closed-under-neg-Subgroup-Ab =
+  is-closed-under-negatives-Subgroup-Ab =
-    is-closed-under-inv-Subgroup (group-Ab A) B
+    is-closed-under-inverses-Subgroup (group-Ab A) B

   is-in-subgroup-left-summand-Subgroup-Ab :
     (x y : type-Ab A) →